Explore Sonoma County's largest park, now open daily

 Sonoma County's largest park is now open from 7 a.m. to sunset every day.
 Plan a visit to this unique, 3,400-acre park southeast of Petaluma.

-Download our fall activities guide and join dozens of new outings - nature photography, yoga on the beach, history hikes, and farm visits.
+Download our winter activities guide and join dozens of outings - trail running, birding, history hikes, coastal crabbing, and a family bike day.

 Get your activities guide

-Maddux Ranch Regional Park - Larkfield Community GardenEnjoy the harvest season and get your hands dirty!
-Bring your family to build a healthy community together at our volunteer workdays.
-The first Saturdays focus on land stewardship, and the third Saturdays focus on biodynamic gardening.
+Maddux Ranch Regional Park - Larkfield Community GardenIt’s fun to get your hands dirty and tend the earth!
+Bring your family and friends to build healthy community together at our workdays.
+The third Saturday of each month we focus on biodynamic gardening.